 Street crime is most common in Place de l’Independence in Dakar.
 Cases of pick pocketing and violent assaults of foreign nationals have increased in recent years.
 It is highly advised you do not walk alone at night as well as avoid travel by at night if possible.
 Foreigners are often attacked for their perceived wealth so keep expensive jewellery out of view.

 The Movement of the Democratic Forces of Casamance often ambush cars along the Casamance region to the west of Kolda.
-You should avoid travelling to this area after dark.
+The best overall travel advice for Senegal is that you should avoid travelling to this area after dark.
 The N4 and N5 roads in the Casamance region are closed each night from 18:00 to 06:00.
 Land mines and other unexploded ordinance also present a serious risk in this region - foreign nationals have been killed in isolated incidents involving land mines in the past.

 Armed banditry is an issue in many areas of Senegal.
 Ambushes can be indiscriminate, but foreign nationals are thought to be high priority targets.
 Avoid travelling at night and travel in a convoy if possible.